 Today there is a proliferation of activity on social media.
-Even as more people may be using it to communicate, share photos or be entertained, there is one platform which is quite serious and useful for those who want to advance their careers or business.
+Even as more people may be using it to communicate, share photos or be entertained, there is one platform that is quite serious and useful for those who want to advance their careers or business.
 It’s Linkedin.
 It has many of the features that you may find on Facebook and Twitter but the profile, quality of content, updates and other features are all different compared to any other platform.
 If you really serious about your career you can’t do without a good Linkedin Profile Service.

 Many people believe having a LinkedIn account and increasing the number of connections would be sufficient to get noticed by the industry.
 However, it is far from true.
 It is not sufficient to be in LinkedIn but has your presence felt by creating a good profile.
 When someone searches your name on Google, Linkedin is likely to be among the first three results that show up, therefore, it underlines the importance of having a good profile.
 In order to create a good profile, you must know your target audience, what they require and decide what you have to convey to them.